 Jeanna N. Matthews is an associate professor of Computer Science at Clarkson University (Potsdam, New York).
 She is currently a member of the Executive Committee of US-ACM, the U.S. Public Policy Committee of ACM.
+She is the co-chair of US-ACM's subcommittee of Algorithmic Transparency and Accountability.
 She was the chair of the ACM Special Interest Group on Operating Systems (SIGOPS) from 2011 to 2015 and is currently on the ACM Council.
+She is a 2017-18 Fellow at Data and Society in Manhattan.
 She has written several popular books including "Running Xen: A Hands-On Guide to the Art of Virtualization" and "Computer Networking: Internet Protocols in Action".
 Her research interests include virtualization, cloud computing, computer security, computer networks and operating systems.
 At Clarkson, she leads several hands-on computing laboratories including the Clarkson Open Source Institute and Clarkson Internet Teaching Laboratory.
 Students in these labs and in her classes at Clarkson and Cornell have been winners in a number of prestigious computing contests including the 2001, 2002, and 2004 IBM Linux Challenge, the 2005 IBM North American Grid Scholar's Challenge, the 2005 Unisys Tuxmaster competition, and the 2006 VMware Ultimate Virtual Appliance Challenge.
 She has worked actively on industrial projects with companies including VMware, Intel, IBM, AMD, HP and Greenplum/EMC.
 Jeanna received her Ph.D. in Computer Science from the University of California at Berkeley in 1999 and her B.S. in Mathematics and Computer Science from Ohio State University in 1994.

 To request a single lecture/event, click on the desired lecture and complete the Request Lecture Form.